 - I have a broken finger with a torn tendon what happens during the surgery

-- What happens to the nervous system during a seizure?
+- What happens during miscarriage?

 - Ask a doctor a question free online

 - What happens during colon cleanse?

-- What happens if the colon is punctured during a colonoscopy?
+- What happens during a breast exam?

 - What happens during alcohol withdrawal?